 Antarctica Climate Data and Climate Graphs

-Comparison and overview Average monthly temperature for four representative stations in Antarctica, and three centers of population on different continents
+Comparison and overview average monthly temperature for four representative stations in Antarctica, and three centers of population on other continents

 Vostok - 78.45°S - Continental High Plateau - Russian base at the Southern Geomagnetic Pole.
 It is close to the Pole of Inaccessibility, the point on the Antarctic continent that is the furthest from any other and so the most difficult or inaccessible place to get to.
 Consistently the coldest place on earth.
 Holder of the record for the lowest temperature ever recorded on the planet -89.2°C (-128.6°F) on July 21st 1983.